ordina-jworks/ordina-jworks.github.io/_posts/2020-10-31-monitoring-spring-prometheus-grafana.md

 ## Setup Spring Boot

-To demonstrate how to implement Prometheus and Grafana in your own projects, I will go through the steps to set up a basic spring boot application which we can monitor by using Docker images of Prometheus and Grafana.
+To demonstrate how to implement Prometheus and Grafana in your own projects, I will go through the steps to set up a basic spring boot application which we monitor by using Docker images of Prometheus and Grafana.

-1. Set up a regular spring boot application by using (Spring initializr)[https://start.spring.io/]
+1. Set up a regular spring boot application by using [Spring initializr](https://start.spring.io/)

 2. Add dependency for Actuator
 ```